go-ozzo/ozzo-validation/README.md

 // must be a valid URL
 ```

-The method `Rules.Validate()` will run through the rules in the order they are declared.
+The method `Rules.Validate()` will run through the rules in the order that they are declared.
 If a rule returns an error,
 it will return the error and skip the rest of the rules.